RamXX/cfjump/README.md

 It may be possible to use an `sshd` daemon to support multiple sessions, but that's outside the scope of this work.

 Additionally, `man` pages are not installed in this image to decrease its size.
 Typically, man pages can be accessed on the Docker host itself or easily found online.

+# Note for Enaml
+For Enaml, since it's in very active development, you may want to use the `update_enaml.sh` script to dynamically update and register the latest versions on demand.
+Of course, this will only download Enaml for the current instance of the container.
+The latest image at the time of the build was included.

+The $ENAML variable is the location where the Enaml packages will be downloaded to, and it's mandatory.
+In the container, it is set to `/opt/enaml` by default.

 ## Contributing
 Please submit pull requests with any correction or improvement you want to do.
 I hope this is useful to others.